SLA for Data Factory

 Monthly Uptime Calculation for Data Factory API Calls

-"Total Requests" is the set of all requests, other than Excluded Requests, to perform operations against Resources within active pipelines during a billing month for a given Microsoft Azure subscription.
+"Total Requests" is the set of all requests, other than Excluded Requests, to perform operations against Resources during a billing month for a given Microsoft Azure subscription.

 "Excluded Requests" is the set of requests that result in an HTTP 4xx status code, other than an HTTP 408 status code.